WassimZm/STT-Breton-language/Biblio_exploration/Duval-Guennoc.md

   - Normalization and post-processing of the text (`post_process_text`).
   - Sentence tokenization / detokenization (`tokenize` & `detokenize`).
   - Getting Anaouder version (`VERSION`).
+### normalization.py :
+* This script is designed to be automatically used after the transcription happens.
+* It's main role is to normalize the resulting text from transcription ( removing unwanted characters ... etc ).